PA postcode area: Coverage

 Ballachulish and Kinlochleven were originally coded PA39 and PA40 respectively, before being transferred to the PH area in 1999 as PH49 and PH50.
 The PA80 district was formed out of the PA34 district in 2011 following a campaign by residents of Morvern.

+Until January 1995, PA80 to PA87 were allocated to the islands of the Outer Hebrides, after which these formed the HS postcode area.